neos/neos-development-collection/Neos.Neos/Documentation/References/PropertyEditorReference.rst

 ``position`` (string|integer)
 	Defines order of this link type.
 E.g. ``"before <id of link type>"``.

-Document (configuration ``linkTypes.Document``):
+Node (configuration ``linkTypes.Node``):
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The `Document` Link Type handles internal links.
+The `Node` Link Type handles internal links.
 The editor offers you a document tree from which you can select documents from within your site.
 It also offers a search and a node type filter similar to the main document tree in the left side bar of the Neos UI.

-The `Document` Link Type can be configured as follows:
+The `Node` Link Type can be configured as follows:

 Link Type Options Reference: